-The Frost & Sullivan Institute recognised these focused efforts in ESG and awarded RingCentral its Enlightened Growth Leadership Best Practices Award.
-This award recognises companies for “achieving sustained financial growth over a ten year period” along with their commitment and efforts to make the world a better place.
+The Frost & Sullivan Institute has recognized these focused efforts in ESG and awarded RingCentral its Enlightened Growth Leadership Best Practices Award.
+This award recognizes companies for “achieving sustained financial growth over a ten year period” along with their commitment and efforts to make the world a better place.
 Notably, this is the only award that considers the synergy between growth, Corporate Social Responsibility (CSR), and ESG.

 On top of this, we recently increased our rating from A to AA (on a scale of CCC to AAA) in the MSCI ESG Ratings assessment, moving us into the leadership category.
 MSCI ESG Research measures a company’s resilience to long-term, financially relevant ESG risks and the ability to manage those risks relative to peers.

 We’re hugely proud that all of this started as a grassroots effort and now has the focus of our executive team.
 We sat down with Sonalee Parekh, chief financial officer at RingCentral, to hear her thoughts on RingCentral’s ESG initiatives and why ESG should be at the top of the corporate agenda.